Raphistolage/journal-rc/docs/daily-notes/Bench bridge ndarray <-> mdspan.md

 ### Comparison with pure Rust

-When doing these operations only in Rust (which means initializing the two ndarray and multiplying them straight away) the average time is be 45ns, so about a third of what we get in our best case scenario with the bridge.
+When doing these operations only in Rust (which means initializing the two ndarray and multiplying them straight away) the average time is be 13ns, so about a tenth of what we get in our best case scenario with the bridge.

 **Real need to test on bigger operations with bigger matrices, to see the impact of casting and FFI calls then.**